brunorozendo/mcp-client-cli/README.md

 ### Common Issues

-1. **Ollama connection failed**: Ensure Ollama is running and accessible at the specified URL
+1. **LLM connection failed**:
+   - Ensure your LLM provider is running and accessible at the specified URL
+   - Check that the base URL is correct for your provider
+   - For Hugging Face, ensure your API key is valid

 2. **MCP server failed to start**: Check the command and arguments in your `mcp.json`

 3. **Tool execution timeout**: Increase `defaultTimeout` in global settings

+4. **OpenAI API compatibility issues**:
+   - Ensure your Hugging Face TGI or llama.cpp server version supports OpenAI-compatible endpoints
+   - For TGI, version 1.4.0+ is required for OpenAI compatibility

 ### Debug Mode